Jayabharathi3/Simulation-project--Digital-Electronics/README.md

 Create university program(VWF) for getting timing diagram.

 ## Step 6
-Give the respective inputs for timing diagram .
+Give the respective inputs for timing diagram and get the results.

-## Step 7
-Obtain the results.

 # PROGRAM